About Us

 The Word for Today

-Contact your local UCB team – you’ll find their contact details when you choose them from the Projects in the menu above.
+If you are in one the nations listed above and you’d like a copy of the current edition, contact your local UCB team – you’ll find their contact details when you choose the nation from the Projects in the menu above.
+Or use our contact form and well pass it on.

 Online & Social

-Nearly everyone has a mobile phone or tablet, regardless of where they live.
-And they use social media.
-While their village might not have running water or elecricity they do have Facebook!
+Even in the remotest island nearly everyone has a mobile phone.
+And while their village might not have running water or grid electricity, they do have YouTube and Facebook!

-So if we are to reach them with ‘Christian media’, guess where we have to be.
+So if we are to reach people with ‘Christian media’, guess where we have to be.

-Thanks to the support of people like you we are able to help by building websites and helping our local team develop Social Media strategies so they can effectively interact with their community.
+Thanks to support from people like you we are able to build websites, develop a mobile App and help our local team develop Social Media strategies so they can effectively interact with their community.

 Stations on air